COVID-19 Updates: State of public health emergency declared.

 - for hours worked in excess of 10 hours a day or 191 hours a month, whichever is greater

-- for hours worked in excess of 10 hours a day or 44 hours a week, in either the first or last month of employment if fewer than 191 hours is worked in those months
+- for hours worked in excess of 10 hours a day or 44 hours a week, whichever is greater, in either the first or last month of employment if fewer than 191 hours is worked in those months

 NOTE: 8 hours a day and 44 hours a week minimum standards for overtime apply if the work takes place within 16 km of an urban municipality.